EionRobb/skype4pidgin/trunk/README.txt

 Q: The Windows version has feature "X", but the Linux/OSX version doesn't
 A: The API on Linux/OSX is more restrictive than the Windows API.
 Try keeping up to date with the latest versions of Skype to take advantage of these features as they are implemented by the Skype developers.

+Q: Why is "Send file..." not in the conversation menu, but in the "More..." menu instead?
+A: The short answer is that Skype doesn't allow file sending in the way that libpurple wants, so it has to do it through a Skype popup instead of a Pidgin popup

+Q: I set my status to "Away" but Skype still shows me as "Online".
+A: For some reason the Skype tray icon isn't always what is being seen at the other end.
+Just ignore it :)

 Contact
 =======